 Carmen Pavel is a Ph.D. candidate in political philosophy at Brown University.

+This article was originally posted on the 6th December at http:---.
 It is reproduced here by kind permission of the author.

 II.
 'WHO WAS CYRIL JOAD AND WHAT DID HE CONTRIBUTE TO PHILOSOPHY?'
 BY